Bill is a United Nations mediation expert and has been deployed by them in the context of political dialogue processes

-He is also a member of the Advisory Board of the UK Parliament’s All Party Group on Conflict Issues.
+He is also a member of the Advisory Board of the UK Parliament’s All Party Group on Conflict Issues (group now disbanded).

 Bill acts as a special adviser to the Archbishop of Canterbury on issues of conflict, peace and dialogue.
 In recognition of his work both in religious conflicts and beyond, he was awarded the Archbishop’s inaugural Hubert Walter Award for Reconciliation in 2016.
 Examples of his work in this area include: